 - Ownership and influence: In a small-company atmosphere, individual contributors are highly prized and high levels of responsibility provide a sense of ownership.
 Ownership, in turn, encourages you to do your best work.
 You will also have more influence on key decisions and will have an opportunity to voice your opinion.
 Working on a small team, often directly with the CEO or founder, allows you to be an integral part of the organization and make strong connections with your co-workers and superiors.

-- Future success: If the start-up company offers incentives such as profit-sharing, partnerships or stock options, you might make a lot of money in just a few years.
-Working for a start-up will be attractive to future employers and will also give you the skills to start your own company.
+- Future success: If the start up company offers incentives such as profit-sharing, partnerships or stock options, you might make a lot of money in just a few years.
+Working for a start up could be attractive to future employers and will also give you the skills to start your own company.